dilan1001/iis_gen/README.md

 - `--pair-combine` - Combine words one-to-one (first with first, second with second)
 - `--pair-combine-cycle` - Like pair-combine but reuse shorter list if needed
 - `--combine-sep SEP` - Separator for combinations (default: "_")
-- `--append STR` - Append string to each word
+- `--append STR` - Append string to each word (supports multiple values separated by spaces to generate variants)
 - `--prepend STR` - Prepend string to each word
 - `--replace PAT:REP` - Replace pattern with replacement